On the renormalization of contact interactions for the configuration-interaction method in two dimensions: interacting particles in a trap

-So far we have considered only two interacting particles, and for this special case we have uncoupled the relative motion from the center-of-mass oscillation.
-One of the advantages is that the results for two spin-1/2 fermions forming a singlet are the same as for two spinless bosons.
-However, for $N>2$ this transformation turns out to be cumbersome for any efficient implementation of the CI algorithm.
-In fact, in typical codes, the $N$-body Hilbert space is spanned over a basis of either Slater determinants for fermions or permanents for bosons.
-It is therefore essential to verify that the results reported in the previous sections still hold for these new bases.
+So far we have considered the special case of two interacting particles for which the relative motion can be uncoupled from the center-of-mass motion.
+In this case the results for two spin-1/2 fermions forming a singlet were the same as for two spinless bosons.
+However, for $N>2$ this transformation turns out to be cumbersome for an efficient implementation of the CI algorithm.